sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Storage clients
 ===============

-The InputSandbox and OutputSandbox attributes in the :ref:`JDL <JDL>` file are the basic way to move files to and from the User Interface (UI) and the Worker Node (WN).
-However, when you have large files (from about 100 MB and larger) then you should not use these Sandboxes to move data around.
+The ``InputSandbox`` and ``OutputSandbox`` attributes in the :ref:`JDL <JDL>` file are the basic way to move files to and from the User Interface (UI) and the Worker Node (WN).
+However, when you have large files (from about 100 MB and larger) then you should not use these sandboxes to move data around.
 Instead you should use the :ref:`storage-types` and work with several :ref:`storage-clients`.

 In this section we will show the common commands to use the various storage clients.